dtrelogan/react-formstate/docs/refactoredInjection.md

 }
 ```

-(the old way still works but i hid it from the examples and the documentation)
+(the old way still works but i hid it from the examples and put in in the deprecated section in the documentation)